Skip to main content

 What is Chiari Malformation?

-Chiari malformation is an abnormality in the back part of the head where the brain and spinal cord meet.
-It causes some of the brain tissue in the lower part of the brain to be pushed through the opening at the bottom of the skull and into the spinal canal.
-This can put pressure on parts of the brain and spinal cord, block the normal flow of spinal fluid in and around the brain, and lead to a buildup of spinal fluid within the spinal cord.
+Chiari malformation is a rare condition that affects the back part of the head where the brain and spinal cord connect.
+It causes some of the brain tissue in the lower part of the brain (called the cerebellum) to be pushed downward through the opening at the base of the skull into the spinal canal.
+This can put pressure on parts of the brain and spinal cord, block the normal flow of spinal fluid in and around the brain, and lead to a buildup of spinal fluid in the spinal cord.

 There are four types of Chiari malformations.
-They are categorized by which parts of the brain are pushed into the spine and the severity of the condition:
+They are categorized by which parts of the brain are pushed into the spinal canal and the severity of the condition:

-Because type III and type IV Chiari malformations are extremely rare, the information that follows focuses on diagnosis and treatment of type I and type II Chiari malformations at Children's Hospital of Philadelphia's Neuroscience Center.
+Because Chiari malformation type 3 and type 4 are extremely rare, the information that follows focuses on diagnosis and treatment of Chiari malformation type 1 and type 2 at Children's Hospital of Philadelphia's Neuroscience Center.

 Signs and symptoms of Chiari malformation

-Most children with type I Chiari malformation often have no symptoms, or their symptoms develop slowly over time and aren’t recognized until their teen or early adult years.
+Most children with Chiari malformation type 1 often have no symptoms, or their symptoms develop slowly over time and are not recognized until their teen or early adult years.
 In many cases, they are diagnosed after having a magnetic resonance imaging (MRI) scan for another problem.

 • Headaches